-We know possums as gray, rat-like creature that only come out in the dead of night.
-Trivia buffs know that the possum has been the official state marsupial of North Carolina since 2013 (although they were uncontested, as they are the only marsupials in North America), and its natural predators are birds of prey, foxes, and speeding cars.
+We know possums as gray, rat-like creatures that only come out in the dead of night.
+Trivia buffs know that the possum has been the official state marsupial of North Carolina since 2013 (although they were uncontested, as they are the only marsupials in North America) and that its natural predators are birds of prey, foxes, and speeding cars.

 And in 1970, one possum in particular created quite a ruckus in Raleigh.

 At the second annual National Hollerin’ Contest in Spivey’s Corner, a “Prettiest Possum” pageant was added to the day of activities.
 While competitors let out their best yells and yodels, a possum named Slow Poke was curled up in his cage, scared of the weird noises and the unfamiliarity of the area.
 L.E.
 Baker of Dunn had captured him a few weeks earlier as he scampered across the highway in Harnett County.